ve.can:nmea-2000:start

 + | Refer to our [[https:// | ||

-+ | ==== 3.2 NMEA 2000 instancing ==== | ||
++ | ==== 3.2 NMEA 2000 instances ==== | ||

 - | ===== 3.
-Varia ===== | + | NMEA 2000 Instances are used to identify multiple similar products connected on the same network. |
+Varia ===== | + | Instances are used in an NMEA 2000 network to identify multiple similar products connected to the same network. |

 - | Since the Victron VE.Can communication protocol is based on N2K, the following products can all be connected directly to a N2K network.
-The only thing necessary is a plug converter: the [[https:// | + | === What settings need to be made?
-For example instances? === |
+The only thing necessary is a plug converter: the [[https:// | + | NMEA 2000 defines three different instances: |

-- | * Skylla-i 24V Battery Chargers | + | That is a commonly asked question.
-The answer depends on the used brand of MFD: |
+- | * Skylla-i 24V Battery | + | * Data instances (Battery |

-- | * Skylla IP44 Battery Chargers | + | |
+- | * Skylla IP44 Battery Chargers | + | * Device instance |

-- | * Lynx Shunt Battery Monitors | + | |
+- | * Lynx Shunt Battery Monitors | + | * System instance |

 - | * Lynx Ion + Shunt all models | + | |